-- Workload for each member of the bargaining unit whose work is measured in units shall not exceed thirty (30) workload units per academic year. - Compensation for units which cause the faculty member's load to exceed 15 units per semester shall be paid within the semester in which the overload is incurred.
+- All members of the bargaining unit whose work is measured in units shall have Summer as their non-teaching semester, unless an exception is made by the Dean. - Workload for each member of the bargaining unit whose work is measured in units shall be a minimum of thirty (30) workload units per academic year. - Compensation for units which cause the faculty member's load to exceed 15 units per semester shall be paid within the semester in which the overload is incurred.
 The faculty member may agree to waive such compensation as trade-off against a lighter workload in another semester.